-2. No on-prem data copy
+2. No on-premises data copy

 However, as mentioned before, EBS snapshots are stored in Amazon S3, and you cannot access them directly.
-Consequently, you are unable to copy EBS backups outside AWS.
+Consequently, you are unable to copy EBS backups outside of AWS.

-3. Lack of integrated EBS snapshot deduplication
+3. Lack of integrated EBS snapshot data deduplication

-4. Scheduling and Retention
+4. Scheduling and retention issues

-Scheduling is one of the most important things in creating backups.
+Scheduling is an essential part of creating backups.
 To keep your snapshots up to date, you need to create a specific schedule for snapshotting.
 However, you have to keep in mind that the more snapshots you make, the more space will be consumed.
-You need a retention plan for keeping only the set of actual snapshots for some period.
-You can create a simple schedule by running Amazon AWS CloudWatch Events rules according to your schedule and set the rule that will automate the EBS snapshot creation.
-To make your schedule more complex and flexible, in addition to AWS CloudWatch, you can use a Cron expression to ensure that the snapshot will be created at a specific time.
+You need a retention plan for keeping only the set of actual snapshots for a specific period by rotating and discarding expired snapshots.

-NOTE: Cron is a time-based scheduler.
-In AWS you can use Cron-specific expressions to perform actions based on AWS events.
+Note: Cron is a time-based scheduler.
+In AWS, you can use Cron-specific expressions to perform actions based on AWS events.

 Restoring AWS Instance from EBS Snapshot and AWS Granular Recovery

-For example, you can attach the new EBS volume to the existing EC2 instance and mount the filesystem, if you created an EBS snapshot of the entire EC2 instance.
+With the new EBS volume restored from an EBS snapshot, you can do everything that Amazon allows you to do with EBS volumes.
+For example, you can attach the new EBS volume to an existing EC2 instance and mount the filesystem (if the EBS snapshot is a copy of the entire EC2 instance).
 After recovery, you can easily sign in to it.
-Also, if you created an EBS snapshot from the root EBS volume, after recovery you will be able to mount your new EBS volume as a root volume to a compatible EC2 instance and then start the EC2 instance with the new root volume.
+Also, if the EBS snapshot was created from the root EBS volume, you will be able to mount your new EBS volume after recovery as a root volume to a compatible EC2 instance and then start the EC2 instance with the new root volume.